Skip to main content

 Not harming anyone, is it?

-While Nonexistent Nudes does not mix and match bodies and faces of real women like deepfakes, the AI-generated images were based on real women.
+While Nonexistent Nudes doesn’t manipulate real women’s bodies and faces like deepfakes, its AI-generated images are based on real women

 The ethical question with this technology is, were those images consensual?
-As we mentioned, the algorithm learns from a dataset or collection of images, but where did those images come from?
+As we mentioned, the algorithm learns from a dataset or collection of photos, but where did those images come from?

 Most image datasets raise these ethical questions because it is difficult to identify the nature of an image online.
 Even major companies like Microsoft have gotten it wrong.
-In 2019, they took down the largest dataset of faces that has been used to train facial recognition systems, because the people included had not consented to their image use.
+In 2019, the largest dataset of faces used to train facial recognition systems was taken down.
+This action was prompted by the fact that the people included had not consented to using their images.

-When it comes to datasets of nude or pornographic images, the content is often stolen from people who sell sex or scraped from Pornhub, which we know includes nonconsensual and illicit images.
+When it comes to datasets of nude or pornographic images, the content is often stolen from people who sell sex or scraped from Pornhub, which we know includes nonconsensual and illicit photos.

 Even if they did, would they want to be a part of an algorithm churning out fake nude images?

-For the benefit of the doubt, let’s assume the dataset doesn’t include any copyrighted or nonconsensual imagery.
+For the benefit of the doubt, let’s assume the dataset doesn’t include copyrighted or nonconsensual imagery.
 Then is this acceptable?
-Some may say people are going to look at porn regardless, so surely AI-generated versions are better than videos of victims forced into a porn scene.
+Some argue AI-generated porn is preferable to videos of victims forced into porn scenes, assuming people will view porn regardless.

 Still, ultimately, AI-generated images cannot truly solve the ethical problems in the porn industry.